If you have small hands, does that mean that you cannot excel at throwing a football?

 Still, from time to time, we see exceptions to this rule, like the 5 players from above.

 4th & 10

-In the end, small-handed people should first of all find a good football grip.
-Play around with your hand positioning on the ball, and try to keep your hand closer to the tip.
+In the end, small-handed people should, first of all, find a suitable football grip.
+Play around with your hand positioning on the ball, and keep your hand closer to the tip.